 - Soft corn tortillas: White or yellow.

 - Oaxaca cheese: Oaxaca is a Mexican cheese that is quite similar to Mozzarella.
 It’s a mild creamy cheese made from cow’s milk that melts really well.
 If you have access to a Mexican market you can find it there or at some grocery stores with the other Mexican cheeses that typically come in round packages.
-If you are unable to find Oaxaca, queso quesadilla, mozzarella, or even Monterey Jack are suitable alternatives.
+If you are unable to find Oaxaca, queso quesadilla, Chihuahua, mozzarella, or even Monterey Jack are suitable alternatives.

 - Non-stick cooking spray